-Viki Sews have asked me to be a brand ambassador for them.
-If you are interested in purchasing their patterns please enter code my discount code 4R5QUUZ9 at checkout for 20% off.
+Viki Sews has asked me to be a brand ambassador for them.
+If you are interested in purchasing their patterns, please enter code my discount code 20EMMA at checkout for 20% off.
 Please note you need to be on the English site, not the Russian site.

 One tip with cutting out check fabric is to cut out the front, back, sides, and collar facings side-by-side so then you can line up checks with the pattern pieces.
 I am amazed at how well the check on both garments lines up – especially at the center back.
 I loved working with and wearing this fabric.
 I often avoid polyester but the addition of poly in this fabric means it wears well as it doesn’t crease.
 One less thing to iron is perfect!

 A friend described the outfit as a modern Clueless inspired outfit.
 This is maybe one of my favourite outfits ever!
 I know I will wear both pieces loads either together or as separate pieces.